-Chen wins Internationaux de France on tough day for Uno
+Skaters Kostornaia, Chen win at Internationaux de France

 Olympic silver medalist Shoma Uno finished eighth after falling five times in his two skates.
 It was his worst placing in senior international competition.

-The Japanese skater was thoroughly out of sorts Saturday, landing just two of his seven jumps and combinations cleanly.
+The Japanese skater was thoroughly out of sorts again, landing just two of his seven jumps and combinations cleanly.

+Gabriella Papadakis and Guillaume Cizeron pleased their French home crowd by keeping up their winning run in ice dance events since their February 2018 Olympic silver, scoring 222.24 points for the win.

+Madison Chock and Evan Bates just hung on to their second place from Friday’s rhythm dance, scoring 204.84 to take silver and beat Italians Charlene Guignard and Marco Fabbri by half a point.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports